How to Boost Sales With Pharmacy Merchandise

 Most people assume merchandising (promoting the sale of products through strategic presentation) is solely reserved for clothing and other goods—not in the retail pharmacy space.
 But if you’ve got all the right goods in your pharmacy, yet no one is buying, then it may be very likely that it is your merchandising strategy that is lacking and not the product itself.

 How to Boost Pharmacy Sales Through Merchandising

 Having a strong pharmacy merchandising strategy is an important and vital aspect of boosting sales.
-Sales don’t just rely on you having what people need, instead there are a few different factors—starting with customers being able to find what they are looking for, and the right products in the right place to tempt the customer into an impulse buy.
+Sales don’t just rely on you having what people need, instead, there are a few different factors—starting with customers being able to find what they are looking for, and the right products in the right place to tempt the customer into an impulse buy.

-Make sure your products are right for the season—whether it’s cold season or allergy season—because you'll want to maximize on customer needs.
+Make sure your products are right for the season—whether it’s the cold season or allergy season—because you'll want to maximize on customer needs.
 You should have the product before the season hits and to have it there when consumers need it, according to Neil Stern, a senior partner with McMillan Doolittle, a retail consulting firm in Chicago.
 “The more places you can put these products, the better.”

 Front of Store

 Really use the front end of your store and change it out by seasonality.
 “It’s such a critical area of the store that’s often overlooked,” says Stern.
 “It’s a good place to put things with good margins, as well as new products and some quirky ones—put some surprises in there.
 But change the products out regularly (at least monthly) so this section doesn’t get stale or boring.